Author: James Gregor Grant

-Biography: James Gregor Grant lived the majority of his life in Sunderland.
-He was a poet, dramatist, novelist, and critic of some note, as well as an able lecturer on literary and other topics.
+Biography: James Gregor Grant was born in 1799 in Liverpool, the son of actor James Grant and Clementina Sobieska Jones.
+As a youth, he attended Merchant Taylors' School, worked as an actor, and entered several careers before settling on literature.
+He lived the majority of his life in Sunderland.
+He was a landscape artist, poet, dramatist, novelist, and critic of some note, as well as an able lecturer on literary and other topics.
 His works included the historical novel Rufus: or, The Red King (1838), the play Harold the Dauntless (performed 1840), and Madonna Pia, and Other Poems (1848).
 For a time, he was a lecturer for the Northern Union of Mechanics' Institutes.
 Grant contributed to periodicals throughout the British Isles, edited the Durham Advertiser for a time, and wrote a series of stories for the Newcastle Weekly Chronicle in 1868–69.
+Grant married and had two daughters.
 He died in London in 1875 a few years after moving south.